iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 +  conv_units: 128
 ```

-DVC enables you to compare experiments at a glance:
+With DVC, you can compare lots of experiments at a glance:

 ```dvc
 $ dvc exp show